 7. Bring Nature Inside (Budget-Friendly + Chic)

 Winter greens are the easiest way to make your space smell and look fresh.
-Bonus: they photograph well.
-Your grid will notice.
+Bonus: they photograph beautifully, so your Pinterest boards will notice.

 - Branches in a vase: Foraged branches or faux stems add sculptural shape.
 Go big for drama.

-- Evergreen garland: Drape over mirrors, shelves, or headboards with removable hooks.
+- Evergreen garland: Drape it over mirrors, shelves, or headboards with removable hooks, no nails needed.

-- Dried citrus: Make a garland with orange slices and twine.
-It’s cheap, pretty, and very “I bake on weekends” energy.
+- Dried citrus: String orange slices and twine for a cheap, pretty garland with that "I bake on weekends" energy.

 8. Curate Cozy Scents (Without Overpowering)

-Scents create mood faster than a paint job.
-Just keep it subtle—this is home, not a candle shop.
+Scent creates mood faster than a paint job, and it’s completely renter-proof.
+Just keep it subtle.
+This is home, not a candle shop.

 Mix And Match